Descanonge/neba/docs/source/configuration.rst

 The application can take parameter values from configuration files by invoking :meth:`.ApplicationBase.load_config_files`.
 It will load the file (or files) specified in :attr:`.ApplicationBase.config_files`.
-If multiple files are specified, the parameter from one file will replace those from the previous file in the list.
+If multiple files are specified, the parameter from one file will replace those from the previous files in the list.
+The resulting configuration will be stored in the :attr:`~.ApplicationBase.file_conf` attribute.
 Different file formats require specific subclasses of :class:`~.FileLoader`.
 For each file, the first FileLoader subclass in :attr:`.ApplicationBase.file_loaders` to be adequate will be used.

 .. note::